calee14/FoodAllergyIndicator/README.md

 - [X] Zoom In with camera
 - [ ] Organize allergies in the setter view
   - Use search bar or sort
+- [ ] Make a dynamic list of ingredients to search for.
 - [ ] Have the user add their own allergies
 - [ ] Create sub allergens of broad foods
 - [X] Log out feature (Maybe won't do) UPDATE: Won't do